Mark Taylor (cricketer): Inconsistent form

 Taylor experienced a slump during the 1990–91 Ashes series.
 After making two-half centuries in the first two Tests, he failed to pass 20 in the last three and finished with 213 runs at 23.66 in a team that won 3–0.
 He found himself on the outer for the ODI triangular tournament, missing all eight of the preliminary matches before returning to score 41 and 71 as Australia won the finals 2–0.

 His moderate form continued during the 1991 tour of the West Indies, where he was selected in only two of the five ODIs, scoring three and five.
 He ended the run with a rear-guard innings of 76 in the second innings of the Fourth Test at Barbados.
 Despite his effort, Australia lost and the West Indies took an unassailable lead of 2–0.
 In the Fifth Test St. Johns, Antigua, Australia gained a consolation victory due mainly to Taylor's scores of 59 and 144 (out of a total of 265).
 This late rush of form boosted his average for the series to 49.
-In late 1991, before the Australian season started, Taylor was appointed to lead an Australia A side to tour Zimbabwe.
+In late 1991, before the Australian season started, Taylor was appointed to lead an Australia A team to tour Zimbabwe.
 The team was composed of younger Test players and other young players who were seeking to break into international cricket.
 The selectors were attempting to groom Taylor as a potential replacement for Border.